- January 10, 2024

 - Satisfactory results on the Bow Valley College Admissions Test

 - Portfolio submission of 15-20 pieces of artistic/technical work (e.g., sketches, renderings, games, design variations, code snippets) in digital format.
 The portfolio should showcase the applicant’s proficiency in digital design software, creativity, artistic range, and/or technical ability.
 Portfolios should reflect the applicant’s personal artistic interests and identity.
-Successful applicant portfolios will reflect a broad range of techniques, influences, styles, and subject manner.
+Successful applicant portfolios will reflect a broad range of techniques, influences, styles, and subject matter.

 Learners who do not have adequate samples for the portfolio submission may wish to enroll in the Foundation in Entertainment Arts Certificate before pursuing a diploma.